Form I-134 and Income Requirement for a K1 Visa

 However, the assets must able to be converted to cash within one year without severe harm to the members of household.
 As such, a person’s only home or only car would not qualify, because selling them would mean that the family would have no home and no transportation.
 This could be an undue hardship.
 Examples of easily liquidated assets include money kept in a savings account or invested in the stock market.

 Not sure if your income and/or assets meet the requirement under Form I-134?
-You can consult an immigration attorney with extensive experience for only $100!
+You can consult an immigration attorney with extensive experience at an affordable price!
 Schedule a consultation today!

 5. Joint Sponsor for a K1 visa application